takaakit/design-pattern-examples-in-kotlin-native/README.md

   3. Click the **Generate Code** button.
   ![](./screenshots/GenerateCode.gif "Generate Code")
   The generated code has **User Code Area**.
 The User Code Area is the area enclosed by "˅" and "˄".
 Handwritten code written in the User Code Area remains after a re-generation.
 [View code example](#code-example).
-  For detailed usage of the tools, please see [Astah Manual](https://astah.net/manual) and [M PLUS plug-in Tips](https://sites.google.com/view/m-plus-plugin-tips).
+  For detailed usage of the tools, please see [Astah Manual](https://astah.net/manual) and [m plus plug-in tips](https://sites.google.com/view/m-plus-plugin-tips).

 **Build and Run**
   1. Open the project root directory (design-pattern-examples-in-kotlin-native) in IntelliJ.